elightup/slim-seo-docs/docs/slim-seo/07-xml-sitemap.md

 Sitemap is a **collection of URLs** of your sites that you provide to search engines to crawl.
 With it, search engines know which URLs to crawl, so your website is indexed faster and no URLs are missed.

-When using Slim SEO, the sitemap is automatically created at `domain.com/sitemap.xml`, and you need to **submit this sitemap URL to search engines** (in Google Search Console and Bing Webmaster Tools).
+When using Slim SEO, the sitemap is automatically created at `domain.com/sitemap.xml`, and you need to **submit this WordPress sitemap URL to search engines** (in Google Search Console and Bing Webmaster Tools).

 :::caution No sitemap?